ThreatConnect-Inc/threatconnect-developer-docs/docs/deployment_config.rst

 +-------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | 98–103      | This parameter describes the "logging" argument for the app.
 The app will be passed a parameter named "--logging" with a string argument.
 The "Logging Level" label will be displayed in the Job Wizard.
 This parameter will be the 16th (and last) parameter in the Job Wizard parameter panel.
 The type for this parameter is "Choice", and the definition dictates that a valid value for this parameter is one of "debug", "info", "warning", "error", or "critical".
 The user will not be able to edit this drop-down list, and the default value for new Jobs will be logging level "info".                                                                                                                                                    |
 +-------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

+Java® and JavaScript® are registered trademarks of the Oracle Corporation.